Here’s a common question about writing memoirs from the mailbag:

 - Name withheld by request

 It’s up to you as a writer to decide how you want to tell your story and what responsibility you want to take for it.
 Labeling a work fiction gives a writer the most latitude and the least risk.
 Labeling it as non-fiction gives a book more authority and has more appeal for some readers, but comes with higher expectations for how responsibly you tell the story.
+For my upcoming book The Ghost of My Father, I chose to stay with non-fiction.
+I tell my story as I’d tell it to someone I met in person.

 The best advice is to write a draft without worrying too much about these issues.
 Writing a draft is hard enough, and there are few risks if you keep what you write private and secure.
 You only need to worry about these decisions months from now when you have a complete draft that you think you might want to work towards publishing.
 At that point you can easily change names, drop or add details, or shape the book to fit whatever constraints you decide are appropriate, including calling the book a work of fiction.
 Many famous novels were heavily inspired by real life events experienced by their authors.